 Ultimately, the ship sank, and only 118 from its crew of over 2,200 survived.
 Hours later, Oscar was found floating on a board and picked up from the water — the only survivor to be rescued by the homeward-bound British destroyer HMS Cossack.
-The crew didn’t know the cat’s name and they named him Oscar.
-It was then that Unsinkable Sam switched sides from the Nazi to the Allied forces, but his luck didn’t change all that much…
+The crew didn’t know the cat’s name and called him Oscar.
+It was then that Unsinkable Sam switched sides from the Nazi to the Allied forces, but his luck didn’t change all that much.

 HMS Cossack sinking…

 The cat served on board Cossack for the next few months as the ship carried out convoy escort duties in the Mediterranean and North Atlantic.
 Things went pretty smoothly for a brief period, but ultimately, the destroyer was badly damaged by a torpedo, and 139 members of its crew were killed.